The Study

 Continue Reading

-Accounting for Unknown Interactions of Co-existing Factors that Confounded Causality Conclusions in Two Studies
+Examining Co-existing Factors that Confounded Causality Conclusions in Two Human Dietary Studies

 Dietary interventions as now conducted are incapable of rendering valid causal conclusions about specific substances, compounds, or chemicals.
 This is because the near-infinite variations in foods produce unknown and unknowable co-contamination errors that are further confounded by preparation inconsistencies.
-This can be illustrated by comparing two recent dietary intervention studies — one studying Plastic-Derived Chemicals […]
+This ad-free article is made possible by the financial support of the Center for Research on […]

 Continue Reading